NClouser1/othello_player/README.md

 You'll most likely want to run with your client as a remote player, and a random player for the opponent.

-The game will log moves to the console and run a webserver at localhost on port 8080 for a UI (http://localhost:8080).

 Use the `--ui-port` to specify a different UI port.
 Pass the `--wait-for-ui` option in order to have the server wait for a UI connection before starting the game.